 Q: If my family qualifies for tuition aid, are there resources to help with other school-related expenses?

 A: For those receiving tuition aid, Durham Academy offers limited financial assistance for expenses beyond tuition — such as textbooks, after-school care, Upper School travel and other extra-curricular activities.
-If school-related expenses are burdensome for your family, please contact the Admissions Office at email@example.com or 919-493-5787.
+If school-related expenses are burdensome for your family, please contact the Office of Enrollment Management at firstname.lastname@example.org or 919-493-5787.

 Q: Will applying for financial aid hurt our chances of admission?